 The COVID-19 pandemic has impacted the national and local economy in a unique and unprecedented manner.
 Restaurants and brick and mortar storefronts were forced to scale back operations and the hospitality and tourism industry were impacted as lockdown measures were put in place.
-Federal stimulus packages in the form of the Coronavirus Aid, Relief and Economic Security (CARES) Act and the American Rescue Plan Act of 2021 provided relief to residents and business to bolster an economic recovery.
+A federal stimulus package in the form of the Coronavirus Aid, Relief and Economic Security (CARES) Act provided relief to residents and business to bolster an economic recovery.